Lugbara language

 Lugbara, or Lugbarati, is the language of the Lugbara people.
-It is spoken in the West Nile region in northwestern Uganda, as well as the Democratic Republic of the Congo's Orientale Province.
+It is spoken in the West Nile region in northwestern Uganda, as well as the Democratic Republic of the Congo's Orientale Province with a little extension to the South Sudan as the Zande or Azande people.

 Classification and dialects

 The Aringa language, also known as Low Lugbara, is closely related, and sometimes considered a dialect of Lugbara.
-If fact, among the Lugbara of Uganda, it is one of the five clans (Ayivu clan, Vurra clan, Terego clan, Maracha clan, and Aringa clan).
-Some scholars classify the Lugbara language itself as a dialect of the Ma'di language, though this is not generally accepted.
-An SIL survey report concluded that the Okollo, Ogoko, and Rigbo dialects, called "Southern Ma'di", should be classified as dialects of Lugbara.
+In fact, among the Lugbara of Uganda, it is one of the five clans (Ayivu clan, Vurra clan, Terego clan, Maracha clan, and Aringa clan).
+Some scholars classify the Lugbara language itself as a dialect of the Maʼdi language, though this is not generally accepted.
+An SIL survey report concluded that the Okollo, Ogoko, and Rigbo dialects, called "Southern Maʼdi", should be classified as dialects of Lugbara.